-- report on its financial situation; - use the funds for the intended purpose; - comply with the agreed fees and payments; - pay any expenses incurred in delivering the loan; - comply with any special agreement made with the lender, if applicable; and - report any change in its economic, political, or social circumstances to the lender, before or during the loan term, which may affect the compliance with any of the terms and conditions of the loan agreement.
+- Report on its financial situation; - Use the funds for the intended purpose; - Comply with the agreed fees and payments; - Pay any expenses incurred in delivering the loan; - Comply with any special agreement made with the lender, if applicable; and - Report any change in its economic, political or social circumstances to the lender, before or during the loan term, which may affect the compliance with any of the terms and conditions of the loan agreement.

 Lenders' rights and obligations.
 In turn, lenders also have rights and obligations in this co-liable relationship regarding prudent sovereign borrowing.
 Lenders have the right to receive back the principal lent plus the agreed interest within the agreed timeframe.
-They can also search the credit history of the borrowing country, among other issues.
+They can also search the credit history of the borrowing country, amongst other issues.